 There are many tiny, hidden menus throughout Dudaone.
 It’s hard to keep track of all these menus and what they do.
 For example, in order to download responses to your form, you need to open the form element, click a gear icon and click Form Responses.
 Users may stumble upon this feature but I imagine most will never know it ever existed.

-Blog editor covers a good amount of features: permalink editing, RSS feeds and both Facebook and Disqus comments etc. Unfortunately you can't set posts to publish in the future.
+The blog editor covers a good amount of features: permalink editing, RSS feeds and both Facebook and Disqus comments etc. You can't set posts to publish in the future but just about everything else you’ll need is included.
 Show Screenshot

-DudaOne uses a third party store builder called Ecwid.
+DudaOne uses Ecwid, a third party store builder, for ecommerce.
 Ecwid works well enough— it's pretty easy to use and flexible— but my problem with it is that it never fully integrates with your DudaOne website because it's a 3rd party store.
 If you're serious about building an online store I would recommend finding a website builder who hasn't outsourced their ecommerce features.
+Show Screenshot

 No iPhone or Android apps.

 Images were sharp and crisp on retina screens (example: iPhones, Macbooks).

 The excellent form builder integrates with Mailchimp for creating sign up forms.

 You can erase most of your theme settings and design it from scratch.

 A wide selection of templates to choose from.
 Templates are strong: fresh and contemporary.
 Just make sure you choose your template carefully: once it’s chosen you can’t swap between templates— so you’re locked in.

 All themes are responsive and work nicely on tablets and mobile devices.